-The Witch’s alphabet is commonly known as the Theban alphabet, but it’s also referred to as the Honorian alphabet or the Runes of Honorius.
-It’s exact origin is unknown, but many occult historians date the work to the 14th Century, basing their belief upon a single reference from an old legal document.
-It’s been attributed to Honorius of Thebes, a Middle Age figure shrouded in so much mystery that some consider his existence to be a myth.
-Others believe the Theban alphabet dates back much further, to before the 11th Century, originating as an alchemical cipher with an Avestan influence.
+The Witch’s alphabet dates back to the 14th Century and is also known as the Theban alphabet.
+Additionally it has been called the Honorian alphabet, Theban Script or the Runes of Honorius.
+It’s exact origin is unknown nor is it’s original creator.
+As it is with all undocumented ancient history, there is controversy surrounding the Witch’s alphabet.
+It’s mostly been attributed to Honorius of Thebes, a Middle Age figure shrouded in so much mystery that some consider his very existence to be a myth.
+Many students of the occult believe the Theban alphabet dates back much further, to before the 11th Century.
+That group claims it originated as an alchemical cipher with an Avestan influence.
 Avestan is oldest preserved Indo-Aryan language and it’s closely related to Vedic Sanskrit.
-Yet the latter theory is also undocumented and unproven.
+But this counter-theory is also undocumented and thus unprovable.

-The shape of the characters and corresponding curve patterns that define Theban show an unmistakable resemblance to characters found in the Avestan alphabet.
-The major differences are fewer characters and the inclusion in Theban of a symbol to denote the end of a sentence.
-This was likely necessary due to the fact that Theban has only one case; no capital letters.
-There is a one-to-one correspondence between letters of the Witch’s alphabet and Latin alphabets with the exception of the letters j and u; these letters are represented by the letters for i and v.
-It’s been called a runic alphabet but it’s not; runes are characterized by straight lines and sharp edges, while the Theban alphabet is mostly based on arcs and curls.
+However, there is evidence to be gleaned from the shape of the characters and corresponding curve patterns that define Theban.
+They show an unmistakable resemblance to characters found in the Avestan alphabet.
+This alone doesn’t prove a theory.
+There are major differences such as fewer characters and the inclusion in Theban of a symbol to denote the end of a sentence.
+Theban does not have an upper or a lower case, so that symbol was critical.
+Another comparison has been made with Latin.
+There is a one-to-one correspondence between letters of the Witch’s alphabet and Latin alphabets with the exception of the letters j and u.
+Those two letters are represented by the letters for i and v.
+The Theban alphabet has also been called a runic alphabet but it’s clearly not.
+Runes are characterized by straight lines and sharp edges, while the Theban alphabet is mostly based on arcs and curls.

-It has been used by witches, pagans, and practitioners of Wicca as a way to conceal magical writings or spell work, but there is no firm date on when it was adopted.
-Many point to the fact that Wicca is a relatively new discipline as a discounting factor, however it is based on thousands of years of tradition and should be given the proper respect.
-There are accounts of many old grimoires written in the Witch’s alphabet, but none are available for the viewing public.
-Today the Theban alphabet is used in pagan rituals to inscribe talisman and record spells.
-The letters are often carved into candles or amulets, on pieces of sacred wood, or written on stones.
+In ancient times, the Theban alphabet was used by witches as a way to conceal magical writings and spells.
+There is no documentation, so there is no firm date on when this practice first started.
+There are accounts of many old grimoires written in the Witch’s alphabet.
+Yet, because they are shrouded in secrecy none are available for the viewing public.
+The secrets contained within their bound pages will remain a secret, likely forever.
+Today the Theban alphabet is still sparingly used in rituals to inscribe talisman and in spell books.
+The letters are often carved into candle wax, added to amulets, sometimes on pieces of sacred wood, or written on stones.

 The Sworn Book of Honorius

-The Sworn Book of Honorius (Liber Juratus Honorii Latin) is the one of the oldest and influential surviving Medieval grimoires in existence.
-It’s attributed to Honorius of Thebes.
+It’s worth our time to review the The Sworn Book of Honorius (Liber Juratus Honorii Latin).
+It is the one of the oldest and most influential surviving Medieval grimoires in existence.
+As mentioned, it’s attributed to Honorius of Thebes.
 The book is surrounded in mystery and its exact date of publication is unclear.
-The earliest documented record dates back to 1347 where it was referenced in a court case The oldest manuscript is held in the British National Library and dates to the 14th Century.
-What makes the book so alluring is the fact that its 93 chapters cover such a wide range of topics, including controversial topics related to magic, demon summoning, and possible descriptions of what heaven looks like.
-It is believed to be the compilation of a group of Medieval magicians who attempted to combine all their knowledge into a single tome.
+The earliest documented record dates back to 1347 where it was referenced in a court case.
+The oldest original manuscript is held in the British National Library and dates to the 14th Century.
+What makes the book so alluring is the fact that its 93 chapters cover such a wide range of topics.
+These include highly controversial topics related to magic, demon summoning, and possible descriptions of what heaven looks like.
+Modern occultists believe it is a compilation by a group of Medieval magicians who attempted to combine all their knowledge into a single tome.
 It is classified as a Solomonic Grimoire due to the heavy reliance on seals and angelic powers such as the ones found in The Key of Solomon, another well-known work from the same time period.

 Understanding Substitution Ciphers